 Any pupil who arrives late to school and before 8.55am must immediately go to their Form Teacher to get registered as late.
-This will be recorded as a code L in Lesson Monitor.
-Pupils who arrive after 8.55am, should present to reception to be signed in late and recorded as a code L in Lesson Monitor.
+This will be recorded as a code $\mathbf{L}$ in Lesson Monitor.
+Pupils who arrive between 8.55am -9.20am, should present to Principal's Secretary's office to be signed in late and recorded as a code $\mathbf{L}$ in Lesson Monitor.
+Pupils who arrive to school after 9.20am should present to General Reception to be signed in late and recorded as a code $\mathbf{L}$ in Lesson monitor.